operator-framework/enhancements/enhancements/image-references.md

 ### Proposed UX

+A set of new files in the `metadata/` directory of a bundle will be authored by the manifest authors and build systems to record image replacement intent and execution.

 Operator manifest authors write a manifest that refers to images using some opaque string, and provide an `image-references.yaml` file alongside their manifests that declares which strings inside of their manifest are referring